gsl-lite/gsl-lite/doc/Features.md

 (*Note:* `dim`, `stride`, and `diff` are *gsl-lite* extensions and not part of the C++ Core Guidelines.)

-[Rule ES.107](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Res-subscripts) of the C++ Core Guidelines suggests
-"Don't use `unsigned` for subscripts, prefer `gsl::index`", giving several good reasons for preferring a signed over an unsigned type for indexing.
+[Rule ES.107](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Res-subscripts) of the C++ Core Guidelines suggests, "Don't use `unsigned` for subscripts, prefer `gsl::index`," giving several good reasons for preferring a signed over an unsigned type for indexing.
 For this purpose, the GSL defines `index` as a type alias for `std::ptrdiff_t`.

 *gsl-lite* defines the `gsl_lite::index` type alias along with a few other aliases: